 Thankfully, there is a free shuttle service that takes you from a designated park-and-ride location in central Sedona directly to the trailhead.

-The park-and-ride location to catch the shuttle bus for the Soldiers Pass Trailhead is at the Posse Grounds Park and Ride.
+The park-and-ride location to catch the shuttle bus for the Soldier Pass Trailhead is at the Posse Grounds Park and Ride.

 This service operates year-round from Thursday to Sunday, running from 7 AM to 5:30 PM.

-If the Soldiers Pass Trailhead parking area is closed or full, there are other ways to start your hike!
+If the Soldier Pass Trailhead parking area is closed or full, there are other ways to start your hike!

 Option #1 – Free Shuttle Bus